-Our goal is to asses the feasibility of current state-of-theart routing protocols for the IoV environment.
+Our goal is to assess the feasibility of current state-of-theart routing protocols for the IoV environment.
 To this end, we chose some representative approaches for each considered classes.
 In the following, we provide a concise overview for each of them.

-A. Topology-based protocols
+A. Topology-Based Protocols

-Destination-Sequenced Distance-Vector (DSDV [23]) is based on the Bellman Ford algorithm.
+DSDV [23] is based on the Bellman Ford algorithm.
 DSDV is a proactive protocol that is enhanced by the use of sequence numbers in the routing tables to avoid the loop problem.
 In this way, the most recently updated paths have a higher sequence number.
 Each node updates its sequence number every time that it sends an update and maintains a routing table with an entry for each other network node.
 Each entry holds a sequence number, which is updated with each change, used to avoid cycles and discriminate between old routes and new ones.
 Updates are transmitted by nodes periodically or as soon as major changes take place.
 When a node receives two different paths to the same destination, it chooses the one with the greater sequence number, or the one with less hops in case of equal sequence number.
-To reduce the overhead of network traffic, this routing protocol uses two types of update packets:
+To reduce the overhead of network traffic, this routing protocol uses two types of update packets.

-- Full dump: all complete routing information are sent. - Incremental dump: only updates are sent.
+- 1) Full Dump: All complete routing information are sent. - 2) Incremental Dump: Only updates are sent.

-Ad-Hoc On Demand Distance Vector (AODV [24]) is a reactive protocol whereby routes are established on-demand, as they are needed.
+AODV [24] is a reactive protocol whereby routes are established on-demand, as they are needed.
 In AODV, the network is silent until a connection is needed.
-When a node needs to find the path toward a certain destination, a Route Request packet (RREQ) is sent in broadcast over the network.
+When a node needs to find the path toward a certain destination, a route request (RREO) packet is sent in broadcast over the network.
 Other nodes that receive this RREQ packet forward it and record the node from which they have received it by creating or updating the temporary route to reach the source node in their routing table.
-When a node possessing the information about the route to the destination receives a RREQ, it answers by sending a RREP packet through a temporary route to the requesting node.
+When a node possessing the information about the route to the destination receives an RREQ, it answers by sending an RREP packet through a temporary route to the requesting node.
 The requesting node then begins to use the route that has the least number of hops through other nodes.
-When a link fails, a routing error is passed back to a transmitting node sending a Route Error packet (RERR), and the process repeats.
-Nodes use a sequence number so that they do not repeat route requests that they have already forwarded.
+When a link fails, a routing error is passed back to a transmitting node sending a route error packet, and the process repeats.
+Nodes use a sequence number so that they do not repeat RREQs that they have already forwarded.
 The advantage of AODV is that it does not create extra traffic in maintaining the routing tables if cases they are not used.
 On the other hand, it requires more time to establish a route when compared to DSDV.

-Dynamic Source Routing (DSR [25]), like in AODV, the source node initiates a route discovery process generating a RREQ packet which is flooded into the network.
-The RREQ packet contains a list of hops which are incrementally added into the route request packet header as it is propagated through the network.
-Once the RREQ reaches the destination or a node that has a path toward the destination, a RREP is sent back along the reverse path collected in the RREQ.
+Dynamic source routing (DSR [25]), like in AODV, the source node initiates a route discovery process generating an RREQ packet which is flooded into the network.
+The RREQ packet contains a list of hops which are incrementally added into the RREQ packet header as it is propagated through the network.
+Once the RREQ reaches the destination or a node that has a path toward the destination, an RREP is sent back along the reverse path collected in the RREQ.
 The main difference between DSR and AODV is in the way the route information is kept: in DSR it is stored at the source and in the header of the transmitted control packet, while in AODV it is stored at the intermediate nodes.

-B. Position-based protocols
+B. Position-Based Protocols